-If you appreciate the sweet and delicate texture of a freshly harvested peach, then the Redhaven peach tree has long been a beloved choice.
+If you enjoy the delicate and soft texture of freshly picked peaches, the Redhaven peach tree has long been a popular choice.

 Offering almost fuzzless skin over firm yellow flesh, the Redhaven variety is a beloved peach among gardeners.